mysociety/fms-endpoint/documentation/INSTALL.md

 Apache and mySQL works fine, but if your system is different you should be OK to change it -- see the configuration details further down in this file.

+__Note:__ because of a dependency in GroceryCRUD, it now seems that FMS-Endpoint will __only__ work nicely with mySQL and mySQLite databases.
+Ouch.
+We'll try to sort this out in future updates.

 Install the files
 -----------------